christiaanwesterbeek/node-express-loggly/README.md

     logger.warn('Some message');  // <-- logs with level=WARN
     logger.error('Some message'); // <-- logs with level=ERROR

+These methods actually take 2 parameters.
+The second one being an array of additional tags your want to capture in Loggly.

 The first parameter may be a string, object or an instance of an error.
 The message is always transformed to an object with this signature:

     {
-        level     : 'DEBUG'     //or INFO, LOG, WARN, ERROR pid       : 1234,       //whatever is returned by process.id (inspired by Bunyan) hostname  : 'server_name', //whatever is returned by require('os').hostname() (inspired by Bunyan) msg       : 'the string or the error.message', ...other_properties of the object...
+        level     : 'DEBUG'        // Or INFO, LOG, WARN, ERROR pid       : 1234,          // whatever is returned by process.id (inspired by Bunyan) hostname  : 'server_name', // whatever is returned by require('os').hostname() (inspired by Bunyan)
+        msg       : 'Some message' // Or the error.message
+        ...Ór the name-value pair of the object instead of msg...
     }

-These methods actually take 2 parameters.
-The second one being an array of additional tags your want to capture in Loggly.